kamiwey/DOM-Carrito/README.md

-#  HTML Hello
+#   DOM Carrito

-The most basic boilerplate for any 4Geeks Academy student using the [gitpod.io](gitpod.io) coding editor.
+A very basic market for training and play arround with the DOM.